 'Hello Paul, what's your name?'

-2 If you ignore the shocking hangover I'd gained from the last night on Kadidiri.
-Any excuse for a party, and this time the excuse was that it was a full moon, so out came the beer, the arak (rice wine) and, when the arak had run dry, the Indonesian vodka.
+The two Togian dives were just what I needed, and they acted as a catalyst to relieving the accumulated travel stress and fatigue that Indonesia has so far piled onto my shoulders.
+It also helped that the place was seriously relaxed; for example, our last night on the island coincided with the full moon, so out came the beer and the arak (rice wine) and, when the arak had run dry, out came the Indonesian vodka.
 I passed out on the beach by the fire, and the next day awoke with a familiar feeling: I was still quite drunk.
-Just what I needed for a long bus ride through bumpy Sulawesi...
+Which was just what I needed for a long bus ride through bumpy Sulawesi... though even through the haze of the morning after, I was sad to see Kadidiri disappear over the horizon, as I now felt properly recharged.